programweb/web_accessibility_app/README.md

+the code in localhost-5k.py is available [in this repo here](localhost-5k.py)

 Limiting an examination to 20 rows in the task database table using the phAdmin Database Management Tool for PostgreSQL
 ![Screen Shot 2023-01-27 at 2 22 33 PM](https://user-images.githubusercontent.com/12736699/215224148-0ef88124-fb44-4d9b-82c2-75ce88eda7e4.png)